View Engines

 - Short/alternative syntax only for control structures

-We will also be looking at porting over the Plates 4 documentation in due course.
+We be looking at porting over the Plates 4 documentation to Platine in due course, but in the meantime check the project readme

 Plates